John Phillips (musician): The Mamas and the Papas

 Phillips was the primary songwriter and musical arranger of the Mamas and the Papas.
 In a 1968 interview, Phillips described some of his arrangements as "well-arranged two-part harmony moving in opposite directions".
-After being signed to Dunhill, they had several Billboard Top Ten hits, including "California Dreamin'", "Monday, Monday", "I Saw Her Again", "Creeque Alley", and "12:30 (Young Girls Are Coming to the Canyon)".
+After being signed to Dunhill, they had six Billboard Top Ten hits – "California Dreamin'", "Monday, Monday", "I Saw Her Again", "Creeque Alley", "Words of Love" and "Dedicated to the One I Love".

-Phillips helped promote the Monterey International Pop Music Festival held June 16 to 18, 1967, in Monterey, California; he performed with the Mamas and the Papas as part of the event as well.
+Phillips helped promote the Monterey International Pop Music Festival held June 16– 18, 1967, in Monterey, California; he performed with the Mamas and the Papas as part of the event as well.
 The festival was planned in just seven weeks, and was developed as a way to validate rock music as an art form in the way jazz and folk were regarded.
 It was the first major pop-rock music event in history.
 He also co-produced the film Monterey Pop (1968) with the group's producer Lou Adler.

 John and Michelle Phillips became Hollywood celebrities, living in the Hollywood Hills and socializing with stars such as Jack Nicholson, Warren Beatty, and Roman Polanski.
 The Mamas and the Papas broke up in 1968 largely because Cass Elliot wanted to go solo and because of personal problems between Phillips, his wife Michelle, and Denny Doherty, including Michelle's affair with Doherty.
 As Michelle Phillips later recounted, "Cass confronted me and said 'I don't get it.
 You could have any man you want.
-Why would you take mine (Doherty)?'"
-Michelle was fired briefly in 1966 for having affairs with Gene Clark and Doherty.
+Why would you take mine?'"
+Michelle Phillips was fired briefly in 1966 for having affairs with Gene Clark and Doherty.
 She was replaced for two months by Jill Gibson, their producer Lou Adler's girlfriend.
-Although Michelle Phillips was forgiven and asked to return to the group, the personal problems continued until the group split.
-Cass Elliot went on to have a successful solo career until her death in 1974.
+Although Phillips was forgiven and asked to return to the group, the personal problems continued until the group split.
+Elliot went on to have a successful solo career until her death in 1974.